FDio/csit/docs/content/methodology/measurements/data_plane_throughput/plr_search.md

 #### Summary

-The two graphs show the behavior of PLRsearch algorithm applied to soaking test when some of PLRsearch assumptions do not hold:
+The two graphs show the behavior of PLRsearch algorithm applied to soak test when some of PLRsearch assumptions do not hold:

 + L2 patch measurement results violate the assumption